Domain wall skew scattering in ferromagnetic Weyl metals: Introduction

-Recent Hall resistivity measurements of SrRuO$_3$ thin films have discovered unusual hysteresis loops, with bump-like anomalies in $\rho_{xy}$ near the coercive field where the magnetization begins to reverse direction as we go through the hysteresis loop \cite{Matsuno2016}.
-The origin of these anomalies is still debated.
+Remarkably, recent Hall resistivity measurements of SrRuO$_3$ thin films have discovered highly unusual hysteresis loops, with bump-like anomalies in $\rho_{xy}$ near the coercive field where the magnetization begins to reverse direction as we go through the hysteresis loop \cite{Matsuno2016}.
+The origin of these anomalies is still actively debated.
 Early proposals regarded these bumps as an extra Hall effect induced by chiral magnetic skyrmions \cite{Matsuno2016, Pang2017, Ohuchi2018, Noh2018, Qin2019} which can nucleate during the magnetization reversal and can be stabilized by the interfacial Dzyaloshinkii-Moriya (DM) interactions stemming from the strong spin-orbit coupling and the inversion-breaking substrate-film interfaces \cite{Matsuno2016}.
-An alternative proposal argued that these anomalies emerged from imperfections in the thin films due to thickness inhomogeneities or site vacancies \cite{Kan2018, Gerber2018, Noh2020, Malsch2020, Kim2020}, leading to multiple regions in space with distinct electronic and magnetic properties.
+An alternative proposal argued that these anomalies emerged from imperfections in the thin films due to thickness inhomogeneities or site vacancies \cite{Kan2018, Gerber2018, Noh2020, Malsch2020, Kim2020, multichannel_new}, leading to multiple regions in space with distinct electronic and magnetic properties.
 Simply adding up contributions to $\rho_{xy}$ from distinct regions was argued to qualitatively reproduce the Hall anomalies \cite{Kan2018, Gerber2018, Noh2020, Malsch2020, Kim2020}.

 Strikingly, measurements of the magneto-optical Kerr effect in SrRuO$_3$ films \cite{Bartram2020} discovered similar bump-like anomalies, but in films which were hundreds of unit cells thick, so that interfacial DM interactions and skyrmions play no role.
-In previous theoretical work, we showed that magnetic domains play an important role, and these Kerr anomalies can be captured by locally averaging the Kerr effect over these domains \cite{Bartram2020}, an approach justified by the locality of the high frequency response.
+In previous theoretical work, we have shown that such anomalies in the Kerr effect could be captured by locally averaging the Kerr effect over magnetic domains \cite{Bartram2020}, an approach justified by the locality of the high frequency response.

 In contrast to our theory for the Kerr anomalies, it is far from clear that previous theories for the Hall anomalies, which simply add up $\rho_{xy}$ from spatially distinct regions, provide a meaningful way to account for d.c. transport.
 In particular, such approaches do not explicitly account for bulk states scattering off DWs.
 Given the large number of magnetic solids with Weyl points, and the ubiquity of magnetic domains in such systems, it is clearly important to understand how magnetic DWs impact the Hall response of Weyl semimetals and metals.
 This is the key goal of our paper.